 In the 1980s, a broad-based popular movement (the Karabakh Movement) called for Nagorno-Karabakh's reunification with Armenia.
 The Soviet Union did not meet the request and, in 1991, the government of Azerbaijan annulled Nagorno-Karabakh's limited autonomy.

 As a result, Nagorno-Karabakh Armenians organized a self-determination referendum in December 1991 (99.98% votes for independence) and subsequently declared the sovereignty of their country.
 War immediately pitted an Armenia-Karabakh alliance against Azerbaijan.
-The conflict lasted until the 1994 ceasefire.
+The armed conflict lasted until the 1994 ceasefire.

-During the war, Karabakh annexed several surrounding Azerbaijani districts that now allows it to have territorial continuity with Armenia.
-The non-Armenian population was expelled from those districts.
+During the war, Karabakh annexed seven surrounding Azerbaijani districts that allowed it to have territorial continuity with Armenia and a direct, territorial link to Iran.

-Karabakh has been acting as a de facto independent state, with very close links with Armenia.
+Karabakh has been acting as a de facto independent state from Azerbaijan, with very close links of dependence on Armenia.

-No UN member state —not even Armenia— has recognized Karabakh independence in hopes that the various peace initiatives, above all under the OSCE aegis, that have been taking place bear fruit.
+No UN member state —not even Armenia— has recognized Nagorno-Karabakh independence in hopes that the various peace initiatives, above all under the OSCE aegis, that have been taking place bear fruit.
 Nagorno-Karabakh is recognised by Abkhazia, South Ossetia, and Transnistria.

 In 2007, the OSCE unveiled a peace proposal (the Madrid Principles, updated in 2009 in L’Aquila) foreseeing the retreat of the Armenian forces from the Artsakh territories not belonging to the former Nagorno-Karabakh Autonomous Oblast, the keeping of a corridor linking Nagorno-Karabakh with Armenia, the return of those displaced, the approval of an interim status for Nagorno-Karabakh, and finally a vote on its final status.
 The proposal was not fully accepted by any part of the conflict.